 3 As an alternative to satellite manufacturing or procurement and launch agreements, evidence of guaranteed funding arrangements for the implementation of the project would be accepted.
 The notifying administration is responsible for authenticating the evidence of these arrangements and for providing such evidence to other interested administrations in furtherance of its obligations under this Resolution.

-Reasons: Modify Article 22 to include a single-entry and aggregate interference limits, in order to protect GSO satellite networks from non-GSO FSS systems operating in the subject frequency bands and develop a new Resolution providing the procedure to ensure aggregate limits will not be exceeded.
+Reasons: Modify Article 22 to include a single-entry and aggregate interference limits, in order to protect GSO satellite networks from non-GSO FSS systems operating in the subject frequency bands and develop a new Resolution providing the procedure to ensure aggregate limits will not be exceeded. _Option 3:

-_ARTICLE 22
+ARTICLE 22

 Space services1